A relative mass cocycle and the mass of asymptotically hyperbolic manifolds: Setup and tractors

-It is a classical fact, see Section 2.7 of \cite{BEG}, that these ingredients can be encoded into a conformally invariant normal tractor $N^A\in\Ga(\Cal E^A|_{\partial M})$.
-In the splitting corresponding to $\bar g$, the tractor $N^A$ corresponds to the triple $(0,n_i,-H^{\bar g})$, which shows that $N^A$ is orthogonal to $\mathbf{X}^B$ and has norm $1$.
-Conformal invariance of $N^A$ follows immediately from the change of $H^{\bar g}$ described above.
-It then turns out that, for $n\geq 4$, there is a conformally invariant isomorphism between the orthocomplement ${N^A}^\perp\subset \Cal T\barm|_{\partial M}$ and the intrinsic tractor bundle $\Cal T\partial M$ of the conformal infinity \cite{Gover:P-E}.
-In a scale $\bar g$ that is smooth up to the boundary, a triple $(\si,\mu_a,\nu)$ is orthogonal to $N^A$ if and only if $\mu_jn^j=H^{\bar g}\si $.
+\begin{prop} Let $\barm=M\cup\partial M$ be a smooth manifold with boundary that is endowed with a conformal structure (which is smooth up to the boundary).
+Then there is a canonical normal tractor $N^A\in\Ga(\Cal TM|_{\partial M})$.
+If $\bar g$ is a metric in the class that is smooth up to the boundary then, in the splitting corresponding to $\bar g$, $N^A=(0,n_i,-H^{\bar g})$, so $N^AX_A=0$ and for the tractor metric $h_{AB}$ we get $h_{AB}N^AN^B=1$.
+For $n\geq 4$, the tractor bundle $\Cal T\partial M$ with respect to the restriction of the conformal class can be canonically identified with the orthocomplement ${N^A}^\perp\subset \Cal T\barm|_{\partial M}$. \end{prop} We next discuss how to make the last statement explicit following \cite{Gover:P-E} and how this extends to the case $n=3$: In a scale $\bar g$ that is smooth up to the boundary, a triple $(\si,\mu_a,\nu)$ is orthogonal to $N^A$ if and only if $\mu_jn^j=H^{\bar g}\si $.
 Such a triple then gets mapped to in the splitting corresponding to $\bar g|_{\partial M}$, see Section 6.1 of \cite{Curry-Gover}.
 In particular, in the case that $\partial M$ is minimal with respect to $\bar g$ (i.e.\ that $H^{\bar g}$ vanishes identically), we simply get the na\"{\i}ve identification of triples.
+Given this identification one can compare, along $\partial M$, the ambient tractor connection with that intrinsic to the conformal structure of the boundary in dimensions $n\geq 4$.
+Although we will not need this fact here, we note that, in particular, the boundary intrinsic tractor connection agrees with the pull-back of the ambient tractor connection if the boundary is totally umbilic and an object called the Fialkow tensor vanishes.
+Both hold if the structure is locally asymptotically Einstein to a sufficient (low) order.
+See \cite[Theorem 7.4]{Curry-Gover}, and its proof.